Skip to Content

 Tasting these almond butter balls

-I love the crunchy, sweet taste of these delicious healthy energy bites.
+I love the crunchy, sweet taste of these delicious, healthy energy bites.

-The Medjool dates give a nice touch of sweetness and the coconut butter adds another sweet drizzle over the top of the bars that seems as though you are eating a truffle.
+The Medjool dates give a nice touch of sweetness, and the coconut butter adds another sweet drizzle over the top of the bars that seems as though you are eating a truffle.

 Granted, this is a no-sugar truffle, but these things make a difference when you are trying to follow a healthy eating plan!
 You will be amazed at the sweet taste that dates can give to a recipe!

-One thing I like most about these date energy bites is that the recipe is very flexible.
-I chose cashews since I had them on hand, but any nut variety that you have in the pantry will work.
+• I chose cashews since I had them on hand, but any nut variety that you have in the pantry will work.

-The type of nut butter is also interchangeable.
+• The type of nut butter is also interchangeable.
 You can use any nut butter or seed butter in the recipe.

-You can mix and match or pair the nutbutter to the nut that you choose.
-In addition to coconut milk, cashew milk, and almond milk will also work.
+• You can mix and match or pair the nutbutter to the nut that you choose.

 Calories in energy bites

-The recipe makes 24 energy bites, each with 164 calories.
+The recipe makes 24 energy bites, each with 136 calories.
 The balls are high in fiber and have no cholesterol.

-This recipe is Paleo and Whole30 compliant (with the adjustments shown on the recipe care) and is also gluten-free and fits a raw diet.These Paleo almond butter balls come together in just minutes and taste amazing
+This recipe is Paleo and Whole30 compliant (with the adjustments shown on the recipe card) and is also gluten-free and fits a raw diet.Paleo energy bites with drizzled coconut butter in three different photos.

 A note on Whole30